 A single face gas log set is designed for use in a standard fireplace with one opening.
-The logs are stack on the burner in such a way that the hardware is covered up when viewed from the front.
+The logs are stacked on the burner in such a way that the hardware is covered up when viewed from the front.

-A double face gas log set is usually used in a see through or peninsula fireplace.
-See through fireplaces have two viewing openings, while a peninsula fireplace has 3 sides.
+A double face gas log set is usually used in a see-through or peninsula fireplace.
+See-through fireplaces have two viewing openings, while a peninsula fireplace has 3 sides.
 The burner is designed to be viewed from multiple angles, and the logs stack to cover the hardware from either view.
-If you have a fireplace with multiple openings, please see our see thru gas log sets.
+If you have a fireplace with multiple openings, please see our see-thru gas log sets.

 Most gas log sets have timbers that have one finish, such as bark or bark-less "split" wood, that give it a specific appearance.
 Some log sets have a different finish on either side, allowing you to choose what you see.
 For example, if you buy a double face gas log set, you may have bark on one side of the fireplace while displaying split wood on the other.

 It is NOT recommended that you try to install gas logs on your own.
 They are complicated appliances that may require modification to your fireplace and fuel source connections.
 For your safety, it is best to hire a certified professional installer for this task, as he or she can make sure that the gas appliance matches local fire codes and insurance liabilities.